Palestinians reflect on the Nakba: 'It's part of our lives' – DW – 05/15/2023

 Tania Krämer in Jerusalem

-Palestinians are marking the 75th anniversary of the Nakba, or "catastrophe," — the mass displacement from their homeland in 1948.
-DW asked some Palestinians how those events define their lives today.
+Palestinians are marking the 75th anniversary of the Nakba, or "catastrophe" — the mass displacement from their homeland in 1948.
+DW asked some Palestinians how those events continue to define their lives today.

 https://p.dw.com/p/4R8Uc